 Dr. Tang Tee Tong, affectionately called Tee, is currently the Artistic Director and Head of Strings of The Music Circle Singapore.
-As a devoted violin pedagogue, she has more than 20 years of teaching experience in both the US and Singapore.
+As a devoted violin teacher, she has more than 20 years of teaching experience in both the US and Singapore.
 Aside from teaching violin lessons at TMC, Tee oversees the Music Teachers' Academy as well as mentors the teaching team.

 Tee is passionate about imparting her pedagogical knowledge to the younger generally and is also currently adjunct faculty at the School of Music, NAFA, where she mentors and teaches aspiring string teachers in both the diploma and degree program.
 Tee also works with youths from her alma mater, Hwa Chong, and is also a tutor with the Singapore National Youth Orchestra, where she served as concertmaster in her younger days.